FATE on SUI (FATE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FATE on SUI Historical Price

-According to the latest data gathered on FATE on SUI live price page, the current price of FATE on SUI is 0USD.
-The circulating supply of FATE on SUI(FATE) is 1.00B FATE , giving it a market capitalization of $250.51K.
+According to the latest data gathered on FATE on SUI live price page, the current price of FATE on SUI is 0.00017872USD.
+The circulating supply of FATE on SUI(FATE) is 1.00B FATE , giving it a market capitalization of $179.06K.

 In the past month, FATE on SUI has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that FATE could witness further price changes in the near future.